eheitfield/SwiftCluster/README.md

 ### Random Number Generators

 All of the initialization rules described above involve randomly assigning observations to groups.
-By default, `ClusterModel`'s `run()` method uses `SystemRandomNumberGenerator()` to draw random numbers.
-Alternatively, a user supplied generator conforming to the `RandomNumberGenerator` protocol can be used by calling the `run(using generator:)` method.
-This can be useful if, for example, one wishes to use a seeded pseudorandom number generator for replication or testing purposes.
+By default, `ClusterModel`'s `run()` method uses `SystemRandomNumberGenerator` to draw random samples.
+Alternatively, a user-supplied generator conforming to the Swift Standard Library's `RandomNumberGenerator` protocol can be used by calling `ClusterModels`'s `run(using generator:)` method.

+For convenience, SwiftCluster includes `SeededRandomNumberGenerator`, a rudimentary linear congruential generator that is initialized with a `UInt32` seed value.
+This generator produces a consistent sequence of pseudorandom numbers for a given seed, which can be useful for testing and replication purposes.
+Note, however, that `SeededRandomNumberGenerator` is not as robust as `SystemRandomNumberGenerator` and it should not be used in situations where a very long sequence of random numbers is needed.

 ## Usage Example